Therapeutic Services Provided

 Each session is designed to accommodate a variety of learning styles through engaging, joyful, and experience based activities including individual and partner poses, interactive games, storytelling, singing, drawing, guided meditation, and breathing techniques.

-During in-person or remote (i.e. video call) coaching sessions, caregivers are provided with skills and strategies to enhance connection, communication, confidence, and learning through play in a safe, supportive environment.
-Sessions focus on individual strengths and participants are guided to view neurological differences like autism as a form of human diversity.
-In this way, families and caretakers are guided to understand, accept, and support their children.
+Sessions are informed by the DIR model with focus on understanding individual differences, nurturing relationships, and creating feelings of shared joy and success.
+Participants are guided to view neurological differences like autism as a form of human diversity.
+In this way, families and caretakers are guided to understand, accept, and support their children within everyday routines.

 Holistic Circus Therapy